Donald Trump Rips Russia Coverage, Lashes Out At Media

 — Donald J. Trump (@realDonaldTrump) March 30, 2017

 For its part, the FBI has confirmed that it is investigating possible links between Trump’s election campaign and the Russian government, which — according to intelligence agencies — tried to influence the outcome of the 2016 election.
-However, Trump has insisted that there is no connection to Russia and has denounced rumors of its ties to the Kremlin, while labeling the controversy as a “witch-hunt” of “historical proportions” by Democrats and the media.
+However, Trump has insisted that there is no connection to Russia and has denounced rumors of its ties to the Kremlin while labeling the controversy as a “witch-hunt” of “historical proportions” by Democrats and the media.

 Faced with new rumors, Trump went so far as to encourage his former national security adviser, Michael Flynn, to seek immunity to testify before Congress about possible Russian interference in the elections.
 The Wall Street Journal recently reported that Flynn offered to testify to both Congress and the FBI if they grant him immunity.